-The school district does not have a legal duty to request or require any employee or job applicant whose position does not require a commercial driver's license to undergo drug and alcohol testing.
+The charter school does not have a legal duty to require any employee or job applicant whose position does not require a commercial driver's license to undergo drug and alcohol testing.

 D. Right of Other Employee or Job Applicant to Refuse Drug and Alcohol Testing and Consequences of Such Refusal